brouberol/marcel/README.md

 For it to work, you just need to include a ``RecetteÀMarcel`` file in the current directory where you execute your ``marcel construis`` command, are you're good to go.

+## How is marcel related to the french OS ?

+This project aims at providing an acceptable technology background on the great OS of France could be based on.
+Take a look at [the official document](http://www.assemblee-nationale.fr/14/amendements/3318/CION_LOIS/CL129.asp) to see how compliant and willingfull to help we are, already developing the technologies for the OS of tomorrow, just like RedStar OS is.
+Help us make the World better by destroying non-compliant operating systems, e.g. thoses who includes encryption without backdoors.

 ## Thanks
 The [original idea](https://github.com/docker/docker/issues/19396) came of [@ndeloof](https://github.com/ndeloof)'s mind.
 The logo was provided by [jkneb](https://github.com/jkneb).